jaresty/mobbist/docs/adr/0003-undo-redo-history.md

 ## Follow-Ups

-- Implement the history manager, integrating it with all existing mutation points.
-- Replace destructive confirmation dialogs with inline messaging referencing Undo.
 - Add instrumentation (if available) to measure undo usage and identify gaps.
 - Update documentation and onboarding to describe the new Undo/Redo controls and their session-scoped behavior.